hamzaouiii/cubrel-move/FEATURES.md

 ### Impersonation

 Admins can impersonate any user via `POST /users/{user}/impersonate`.
 A persistent banner (`ImpersonationBanner.vue`) is shown while impersonating. `POST /leaveimpersonate` returns to the original admin session.
+Every impersonation session (who, whom, from what IP, start/end) and every action taken while impersonating is now logged — see [Audit Trail & Impersonation Sessions](#16-audit-trail--impersonation-sessions).

 ### Record Ownership